 - Future detrimental effects that would have arisen should the consumption of alcohol have continued will be eliminated.

 When individuals choose to engage in medically monitored detoxification services, it can serve to be a life-saving decision.
-Conversely, should a person opt to not receive detox services, he or she is placing him or herself at risk for experiencing countless negative ramifications, many of which can be irreversible.
+Conversely, should a person opt to not participate in a detox program, he or she is placing him or herself at risk for experiencing countless negative ramifications, many of which can be irreversible.
 For example, the ongoing abuse of alcohol makes individuals susceptible to suffering from kidney disease, heart disease, brain damage, cirrhosis of the liver, and an overall weakened immune system.
 Additionally preexisting symptoms of other mental health disorders may worsen, or new symptoms may present.

 Yet, one’s physical and mental health are not the only things that will be negatively impacted by the ongoing abuse of alcohol.
 Many individuals who are addicted to alcohol find that their relationships start to disintegrate.
 Friendship can be lost, partnerships can break, and divorce can become a reality.
 Individuals may also face losing custody of their children if they fail to put an end to their abuse of alcohol.
 Additionally, an individual’s ability to perform to expectation occupationally can be significantly hindered, potentially resulting in demotion, job loss, and chronic unemployment.
 That, in combination with the amount of money that is spent on acquiring increasing amounts of alcohol, can place individuals in a state of financial turmoil.
 Furthermore, individuals who excessively consume alcohol face the ever-present risk of overdosing on alcohol, which is also known as alcohol poisoning.
 Tragically, overdosing on alcohol has the potential to be fatal.

-For these reasons and more, it is imperative that professional treatment be sought when one is suffering from an addiction to alcohol.
-By engaging in treatment that offers medically monitored detoxification services as the primary step of care, individuals can experience the relief of ending their use of alcohol, while also developing the skills necessary for preventing future relapse.
+For these reasons and more, it is imperative that professional treatment through a detox program be sought when one is suffering from an addiction to alcohol.
+By engaging in treatment that offers a medically monitored detoxification program as the primary step of care, individuals can experience the relief of ending their use of alcohol, while also developing the skills necessary for preventing future relapse.

-If you or someone in your life is struggling to overcome an addiction to alcohol, look no further than Cascade Behavioral Health.
+If you or someone in your life is struggling to overcome an addiction to alcohol, look no further than Cascade Behavioral Health near Seattle.
 Please contact us at your convenience and allow our compassionate and knowledgeable staff members to help you determine if Cascade is the right place for you or your loved one.